 Verification is a process initiated by the U.S. Department of Education or by the University's Financial Aid Department requiring students to verify the information that has been provided on the FAFSA.
-Students are then required to submit tax transcripts from the IRS and any other required documents to the Financial Aid Department.
+Students may be required to submit tax transcripts from the IRS and other documents to the Financial Aid Department.